Properly Working System

 - The upper chambers – called the right atrium and the left atrium – collect blood flowing in from the body and in from the lungs.

-- The lower chambers – called ventricles – collect blood before it gets pumped forcefully out.
+- The lower chambers – called ventricles – collect blood from the atria then pump it forcefully out.

 - The right ventricle pumps out to the lungs.